Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Transcutaneous electrical nerve stimulation (TENS) gives you mild, safe electrical signals through a small device attached to your skin.

-- Surgery may be done to repair a joint or implant a device.
-Some devices stimulate your nerves with safe electrical signals.
-Other devices release pain medicine into your body.
+- Surgery may be done to implant a device that releases pain medicine into your body.
+Other devices stimulate your nerves with safe electrical signals.

 What else can I do to manage chronic pain?